We still need €120,000 to finish 2026!

 Malus: -1

-Shape Material Recycling Impact Unknown Cardboard Low ⚠️ The information about the packaging of this product is not sufficiently precise (exact shapes and materials of all components of the packaging).⚠️ For a more precise calculation of the Eco-Score, you can modify the product page and add them.
+Shape Material Recycling Impact Unknown Cardboard Low ⚠ ️ The information about the packaging of this product is not sufficiently precise (exact shapes and materials of all components of the packaging).⚠ ️ For a more precise calculation of the Green-Score, you can edit the product page and add them.

 If you are the manufacturer of this product, you can send us the information with our free platform for producers.